robcarver17/skipperman/docs/identify_cadets_at_event_help.md

 - if the change will modify the amount to be paid (eg number of days attending), make the change yourself in Wild Apricot
 - if the change won't affect payment, make the change in Skipperman itself.

+You can see a list of cadets with import errors in the [registration editing, warnings section](registration_editing_help.md#warnings).

 # Updating registration data

 If you subsequently reimport an updated registration file, you may need to identify any cadets with new registrations, but any existing registrations with identified sailors will be remembered.

+You can see a list of cadets with import errors in the [registration editing, warnings section](registration_editing_help.md#warnings).

 ## Duplicate registrations on update